Protecting Your Child's Privacy Online

 • Before letting your kids go online, talk to them to ensure they view safe, appropriate content.

-• Surf the Internet with your child, especially at first.
+• Visit the internet with your child, especially at first.

 Privacy Is the Best Policy

-• California law requires a commercial Web site that collects personal information to post a privacy policy.
+• California law requires a commercial website that collects personal information to post a privacy policy.
 The policy must list the kinds of personal information the site collects.
-It must also tell if it shares that information with outside companies and the kinds of companies it shares with.2
+It must also share if it sells or shares that information to outside companies for targeted advertising, and the kinds of companies it sells to or shares with.
+2

-• You can consent to the collection of your child’s personal information and still say “no” to having the information shared with a third party.
+• You can consent to the collection of your child’s personal information and still say “no” to having the information sold to or shared with a third party.

 Learn More About Online Privacy and Safety

-• The Federal Trade Commission has information on online privacy for parents, teachers and kids on their Children’ss Privacy Web page.
+• The Federal Trade Commission has information on online privacy for parents, teachers, and kids on their Children’s Privacy web page.

 • Find more information on our Online Child Safety web pages.